obabich-solvd/javascript-agent-webdriverio/README.md

 ## Preconditions

-Before you can start configuring Zebrunner WebdriverIO reporting agent, you need to create a free Zebrunner workspace on https://zebrunner.com/
+Before you can start configuring Zebrunner WebdriverIO reporting agent, you need to create a free Zebrunner workspace at https://zebrunner.com/

 ## Configuration